bowmanjd/vimtalk/slides/presentation.md

 Notes:

-Open source projects can be dysfunctional, and closed source processes can be healthy.
-Yet Neovim is an prototypical example of an open source project done well. (read the points)
+I am not suggesting that open source projects are always healthy, or that closed source are always dysfunctional.
+But I do think Neovim is an example of an open source project done well. (read the points)

 |||